 These headphones have quite a bit of latency which will be noticeable when watching videos.
 It's not more than most typical Bluetooth headphones but it won't be ideal for gaming and watching movies.

 The Jaybird "Freedom 2" are decent mixed usage sports headphones.
 They're fairly similar to the original Jaybird Freedom only slightly changing the provided tips which are now a bit more comfortable and closer in shape to earbuds than in-ears.
 They also have a new cable management clip and design that you can't remove but does make Freedom 2 a bit easier to adjust for different head sizes than the original Freedoms.
 Overall, they're a lightweight and comfortable wireless in-ear with a good wireless range, a decent build quality, and a customizable sound.
 Unfortunately, their charging clip is just as limiting as on the original and if you lose it, you won't be able to charge your headphones.
 See our recommendations for the best closed-back headphones and the best earbuds.

-The Jaybird X3 are a slightly better wireless headphone than the Freedom 2.
-The X3 have a slightly better build quality, stronger isolation against ambient and a longer more practical battery life for everyday use.
-The Freedom 2 on the other hand, have a more comfortable earbud hybrid fit that most will prefer over that of the X3.
+The Jaybird X3 are a slightly better wireless headphone than the Jaybird Freedom 2.
+The X3 have a slightly better build quality, stronger isolation against ambient noise, and a longer more practical battery life for everyday use.
+The Freedom 2, on the other hand, have a more comfortable earbud hybrid fit that most will prefer over that of the X3.
 The Freedoms also have a more portable design when the charging clip is not attached.
 On the upside, both headphones benefit from the same customizable app and they're both great headphones for sports.

 The Jaybird Freedom 2 are very close in performance to the Jaybird Freedom (F5).
 They have the same overall design and build quality.
 The Freedom 2 have a slightly more comfortable earbud-like fit than the originals, they also have better cable management.
 On the upside, the regular Freedoms have a slightly better sound quality out-of-the-box and a more isolating in-ear fit, although both headphones can be easily EQed with the MySound app.
 They also both come with the same bulky charging clip that's a bit limiting and will prevent you from being to charge your headphones if lost or damaged.